babelfish-for-postgresql/babelfish_project_website/_usage/locales.md

 to handle supplementary characters.
 For Unicode data types, SQL Server can represent up to 65,535 characters using UCS-2, or the full Unicode range (‭1,114,111‬ characters) if supplementary characters are used.
-Supplementary characters aren\'t supported for use in metadata, such as in names of database objects, and collations without SC in the name behave differently in SQL Server depending on whether the encoding is UTF-16 or UCS-2.
+Supplementary characters aren't supported for use in metadata, such as in names of database objects, and collations without SC in the name behave differently in SQL Server depending on whether the encoding is UTF-16 or UCS-2.